Chapter 9: Unit Tests

 There are things that you might never do in a production environment that are perfectly fine in a test environment.
 Usually they involve issues of memory or CPU efficiency.
 But they never involve issues of cleanliness.

-No. Test performance absolutely matters — especially at scale.
+No. Test performance matters.
+Especcially at scale.

 Slow tests can and will kill development speed.
-Ignoring performance in a large codebase means longer CI/CD cycles, slower iteration, stagnation, suffering and death 💀
+Ignoring tests performance in a large codebase means longer CI/CD cycles, slower iteration, stagnation, suffering and death 💀